InsultingPros/LazyKFWiki/docs/UnrealScript/Decompilation.md

 RemoteRole = ROLE_SimulatedProxy
 ```

-If you have any IDE installed just check the variable definitions.
-It's not that hard.
+Just check variable definitions in VSCode if you have any difficulties.

+## Notable Mention

+There are few decompilation guides around, but one of the KF orientated ones in [kazachidla's](http://steamcommunity.com/profiles/76561198012931650) **UT Package Tool** [guide](https://steamcommunity.com/sharedfiles/filedetails/?id=314459304).